bezmi/homeassistant_jvc_projector_remote/README.md

   - platform: jvcprojector
     name: Projector
     host: 192.168.1.14

+    # only required for NZ series and up
     password: MyPassword

+    # optional, default is 20554
+    port: 20554

+    # optional, default is 10s
+    timeout: 10

+    # how long to wait between commands
+    # optional, default is 600ms
+    delay: 600

+    # how many times to retry on connection error
+    # optional, default is 10
+    max_retries: 10

     scan_interval: 30
 ```
 You can implement changing of the projector input and lens memory based on `input_select` entities and some automation templates.